ANTHRO 100 — GENERAL ANTHROPOLOGY

 1-6 credits.

 A course carried with a UW-Madison study abroad program which has no equivalent on this campus.
-Enroll Info: Current enrollment in a UW-Madison study abroad program
+Enrollment in a UW-Madison resident study abroad program

 ANTHRO 455 — STUDY ABROAD: TOPICS IN CULTURAL ANTHROPOLOGY